 A few tips to choosing the right wetsuit:

-- Check the size charts.
-Every manufacturer uses a slightly different standard.
-Please do not use your clothes sizes to fit a wetsuit, they don't always translate, just because you buy a medium tee shirt doesn't mean you're a medium wetsuit.
+- Please do not use your clothes sizes to fit a wetsuit, they don't always translate, just because you buy a medium tee shirt doesn't mean you're a medium wetsuit.

 - The torso length fit is quite important, too long in the body and the wetsuit will open up at the back of the neck allowing water to flush in when you are in the water, too short and it pulls open at the front of the neck.

-- Please do not use your clothes sizes to fit a wetsuit, they don't always translate.
-Taking the time to measure the body and referring to tables below can save a lot of time and money.
+- Taking the time to measure the body and referring to tables below can save a lot of time and money.

 Please Note: The sizes shown in the listings are the measurements of our suits laid flat and un-stretched.
 Wetsuits do need to be quite a close fit to work well but not so tight that they restrict movement too much.
 It is always going to be difficult to get one to your exact measurements but these suits are well tailored and offer a good fit on a huge range of builds.

 We always say there is about a 10% stretch in the suit sizes.
 So, if your chest is 44" measured (not jacket size) then a 42" suit will probably be fine.

 For children it is especially important not to refer to the stated age as their sizes vary dramatically.
 We find that the suits are quite small for the stated age.
 Using the measurements is by far the best way to save time and money by getting it right first time.